kalgynirae/recipes/sugar_cookies.md

+---
-% Sugar Cookies and Royal Icing
+title: Sugar Cookies and Royal Icing
-% Alton Brown, Colin Chan
+---

+I think this is just Alton Brown's recipe?
+No modifications?

 Time: ??